-To create these soups, we chose foods known for their detoxifying properties to facilitate the natural functions of the liver and kidneys.
+To create these soups to eliminate toxins, we chose foods known for their detoxifying properties to facilitate the natural functions of the liver and kidneys.

 Eat them with dinner for a period of two weeks as a starter along with some light protein (fish, eggs) and an apple or piece of fruit.

-The rest of the day try to eat as balanced a diet as possible and drink more water between meals.
-Try to avoid the substances we mentioned above so that the soups can have a positive effect on your health as possible.
+The rest of the day, try to eat as balanced a diet as possible and drink more water between meals.
+Try to avoid the substances we mentioned above so that the soups to eliminate toxins can have a positive effect on your health as possible.

 Nettle and Celery Soup

 Nettle is a wild plant that purifies the blood.
 It can be collected in the field, from unpolluted areas using plastic gloves.
 It can also be found in herbalist shops.
 They’re known to have the following properties:

 Celery is also a great detoxifier that not only improves liver and gall bladder function, but also benefits the kidneys, which is why we’ve included it in this recipe.